 Take a length of narrow (2-4" wide) paper (i.e. calculator tape).
-Fold the paper, accordion style, into 2" wide widths.
-Draw an angel pattern on the top, making sure the wings extend to both edges of paper.
-Cut out the pattern and open.
+Fold the paper, accordion-style, into 2" wide widths.
+Draw an angel pattern on the top, making sure the wings extend to both edges of the paper.
+Cut out the pattern and open it.
 Use glitter, paint, markers to add details to each angel.
 Tape multiple lengths together if desired.

 Cut a 12" piece of green lace that is 1/2" wide.
 Thread some florist wire through the straight edge and form into a circle.
 Tie the wire ends and cut any sharp edges off.
 Tie small bells to the ends of a piece of red ribbon.
-Tie ribbon into a bow and glue to top of lace wreath.
-Add a safety pin to the back side.
+Tie ribbon into a bow and glue to the top of the lace wreath.
+Add a safety pin to the backside.

 Fill a tuna can with colorful dried beans.
 Then put a candle in the center and fill the can with white glue.
 Let it set about 24 hours.
 Finish it with a red ribbon tied around the can.